rfindley/wanikani-open-framework/README.md

 wkof
 ```

 3. If the framework is properly installed, the console should list the currently-loaded components of the framework, similar to the result shown below.
-If `wkof` is undefined, framework is not properly installed.
+If `wkof` is undefined, the framework is not properly installed.

 ```javascript
 {include: f, ready: f, load_file: f, load_css: f, load_script: f, ...}